 Step 2: Soak it Squeaky Clean

 At this point, it is advised to use one of the cleaning products we have discussed, such as white wine vinegar diluted with water, bleach diluted in water, lemon/lime juice diluted in water or the cleaning tablets provided in the cleaning kit.

 Ensure that the solution also reaches the inside of the hose.
-Also adequately flush and rinse the hose.
+So flush and rinse the hose as well.
 This can be done a few times to ensure that the hose is perfectly clean and no cleaning residues will remain.

 Step 4: Let it Hang

 At this point, you will need to suspend the hydration pack in a way that is going to promote maximum air flow inside and outside of the device.